 Once a military judge or military magistrate is detailed or designated to preside over a request, government counsel will ensure any requests comply with the procedures outlined in Chapter 7 of the MJM.
 The military judge or military magistrate may request additional information from the government counsel, if necessary.
 Any such request and response must be documented as part of the record of the proceedings.

-Military judges and military magistrates must act on such requests expeditiously, normally within three (3) duty days of receipt.
-If necessary, the military judge or government counsel may request the Chief Trial Judge or Chief Circuit Judge transfer the request to another military judge.
+Military judges and military magistrates must act on such requests expeditiously, normally within three (3) business days of receipt.